yeshvanth-m/Wireless-Audio-Transmission-using-Li-Fi/README.md

 <img src="https://github.com/yeshvanth-m/Wireless-Audio-Transmission-using-Li-Fi/blob/main/Photos/graphs1.jpg" alt="mod" width="50%"/>

 ## Li-Fi Demodulator
-The Li-Fi demodulator is a standalone device with Audio Amplifier and the solar cell to demodulate the received light signals.
+The Li-Fi demodulator is a standalone device with Audio Amplifier and a solar cell to demodulate the received light signals.
 A potentiometer is required to adjust the level of the input signal depending on the solar cell and environment.
 This is also to reduce the noise level.
-The solar cell receives converts the received light signals into corresponding voltage levels which is fed into the amplifier which provides the required gain and then the amplified signal is fed into the speaker, when the frequency is in the audible range to human ears - about 20 Hz to 20 kHz we will be able to hear the sound.
+The solar cell receiver converts the received light signals into corresponding voltage levels which are fed into the amplifier which provides the required gain and then the amplified signal is fed into the speaker, when the frequency is in the audible range to human ears - about 20 Hz to 20 kHz we will be able to hear the sound.

 ### Circuit Diagram of Li-Fi Demodulator
 <img src="https://github.com/yeshvanth-m/Wireless-Audio-Transmission-using-Li-Fi/blob/main/Photos/Li-Fi-Receiver-Circuit.png" alt="mod" width="50%"/>